francisco-camargo/opentofu-aws-hello-world/README.md

 3. **Variables (variables.tf)**

     Defines input variables that make your configuration flexible and reusable.
-This file declares variables like region, AMI ID, instance type, and SSH key name, allowing you to customize your deployment without changing the core resource definitions.
+This file declares variables like region, AMI ID, instance type, and SSH key name, allowing you to customize your deployment without changing the core resource definitions. **This file is committed to the repository** and contains safe default values.

 4. **Outputs (outputs.tf)**